-CHRONIC (KRAHN ik) adj constant; lasting a long time; inveterate
+CHRONIC (KRAHN ik) adj constant; lasting a long time; inveterate would be much less likely to encounter a reference to chronic success or chronic happiness, unless the writer or speaker was being ironic.

 • DJ's chronic back pains often kept her from soccer practice.